Şemsa Özar

-Şemsa Özar (Þemsa Özar) is a professor in the Department of Economics at Boğaziçi University, Turkey and past president of the International Association for Feminist Economics (IAFFE), her tenure was 2015 to 2016.
+Şemsa Özar (Þemsa Özar; 15 March 1954 – February 2026) was a Turkish academic who was a professor of the Department of Economics at Boğaziçi University, Turkey.
+She served as president of the International Association for Feminist Economics from 2015 to 2016.

-Education
+Early life and education

-Özar gained her degree and masters from Boğaziçi University in Turkey in 1977 and 1978 respectively.
+Born on 15 March 1954, Özar gained her degree and masters from Boğaziçi University in Turkey in 1977 and 1978 respectively.
 Her post-graduate degree came from the Institute for Advanced Studies and Scientific Research, Vienna in 1988 and her PhD came from the Wirtschaftsuniversität Wien (Vienna University of Economics and Business) Austria in 1990.
 Her PhD thesis title was: The Effects of the IMF-Supported Programs on Income Distribution: Turkey as a Case.

+Death

+Özar died after a long illness in February 2026, at the age of 71.
+Her body was taken to her hometown of İzmir and buried in the New Bornova Cemetery.